 You get a choice of small or large rectangular buttons in gray, white, or red, or small or large round buttons in red.
 You can preview each button style to choose the right one for your blog.

 Once you've chosen your button style, copy the code in the grey box below the preview image to your clipboard.
+The code will look similar to this:

 Back Up Your Template